-What are the symptoms of complications?
+Q: What are the symptoms of a complication?

 - Severe abdominal pain that isn’t relieved with painkillers or continues for 2-3 days.

 The symptoms and treatment for complications of a miscarriage are the same as those for complications of medical abortion.
-Miscarriage occurs naturally in 15-20% of all pregnancies, and all hospitals in the USA can treat any complications of miscarriage.
-There are currently no tests that can identify the medicines in the woman’s blood or urine.
-There is no way that the doctor can know she has taken medicines unless the patient discloses or has the pills on or in their body (in their mouth or vagina).
+Miscarriage occurs naturally in 15-20% of all pregnancies, and all American hospitals can treat any complications of miscarriage.
+There are currently no tests that can identify the medicines in the person’s blood or urine, so there is no way that a clinician can know that a person has taken abortion pills unless the patient discloses it or has the pills on or in their body (mouth or vagina).

 It is important to remember that some people in the United States have faced arrest or jail for ending their own pregnancies.
 Although abortion itself is legal, people who end their own pregnancies may risk unjustified arrest and imprisonment under laws that require abortion pills to be dispensed by licensed health care workers and that criminalize self-induced abortion.
 These laws vary from state-to-state.
 In spite of these laws, any person who is experiencing a rare complication from a medication abortion can seek follow-up care, because all clinicians can treat a miscarriage and cannot detect the pills.